Mandy Jiroux

-Mandy Jiroux, born Amanda Michelle Jiroux, is an American singer, dancer, actor, choreographer, and DJ.
+Amanda Michelle Jiroux (born December 15, 1987), known professionally as Mandy Jiroux is an American singer, dancer, actress, choreographer, and DJ.
 She is known for co-developing The Miley and Mandy Show with Miley Cyrus, and for her dance tutorial YouTube channel.

-Early and personal life

-Jiroux's interest in dance and performance began at a young age.
-She was dancing competitively by the age of 3, and touring with professional choreographers throughout her school years.
-At the age of 13, she had thoughts of moving to Los Angeles to pursue dance professionally.

-Her brother is actor Garret Alan.
-She lives with her dog, Starfox.

 Career

 Choreography and backup dancing

+Jiroux began dancing competitively by the age of 3 and toured with professional choreographers throughout her school years.

 From 2007 to 2008, Jiroux served as a backup dancer for Miley Cyrus on her Best of Both Worlds Tour, and the two girls became friends.
 In 2008, they began The Miley and Mandy Show on YouTube, and their videos quickly accumulated millions of views.
 She has later claimed that, during this period, Jiroux taught Cyrus how to twerk.

 In April 2008, director Jon Chu and dancer Adam Sevani founded the ACDC Dance Cru and challenged Cyrus and Jiroux's "M&M Cru" to a YouTube dance competition.
 The two crews continued to release dance videos over the following months, accumulating millions of views, and culminating in a final televised dance battle at the 2008 Teen Choice Awards.

-With the Beach Girl5
+With BG5

-At Cyrus' suggestion, Jiroux applied to join the new all-girl group the Beach Girl5.
-She was accepted into the group, along with Brooke Allison, Noreen Juliano, Laura New and Dominique Domingo.
-Kris Jenner met with the group shortly after forming, and asked to become part of the band's management.
-The girls agreed.
-Jenner helped determine wardrobe and song choices, and included the band in several episodes of Keeping Up with the Kardashians.
-The group opened for Justin Bieber and Selena Gomez, and released an EP and several singles, produced by Rock Mafia, before disbanding.
+In 2008, Jiroux joined the all-girl group BG5 (which stands for The Beach Girl5) alongside Brooke Allison, Noreen Juliano, Laura New, and Dominique Domingo.
+In 2010, Kris Jenner became part of the group's management and the group appeared in several episodes of Keeping Up with the Kardashians.
+The group opened for Justin Bieber and Selena Gomez; they also released an EP and several singles produced by Rock Mafia.

+Jiroux departed from the group in late 2012, citing a desire for more creative control over her music and style.
+In 2014, she noted: "As much as I loved it and I loved the girls, I’m much happier doing my own thing."